Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Results

 \subsection{Attention maps}

-In order to understand how the ViT wave function processes the input spin configurations, we show in Fig.~\ref{fig:attention_maps}a the attention weights $\alpha_{i-j}$ for the different heads and layers at $J/J^\prime=0.8$ and $L=14$.
+Another approach to understand how the ViT wave function processes the input spin configurations is to examine the attention weights $\alpha_{i-j}$ of a trained Transformer for the different heads and layers at $J/J^\prime=0.8$ and $L=14$, which we show in Fig.~\ref{fig:attention_maps}a.
 A key feature of the self-attention mechanism is to connect all the input patches even in a single layer.
 We highlight that the network makes use of this capability even in the first layer, since some heads attend to all the patches.
 This is not possible when working with architectures that use only local filters (e.g., convolutional ones).
-Globally, the mean behavior of the attention weights is measured by calculating the mean of the absolute value of the weights for all heads and layers.
-Then, the mean interaction among patches (group of spins in our case) has a regular behavior, decaying when the relative distance among patches increases, see Fig.~\ref{fig:attention_maps}b.
-This mean attention map encodes also the rotational symmetry of the model, which is not imposed in the weights, while the single attention maps do not have this feature, see Fig.~\ref{fig:attention_maps}a.
+To capture the overall behavior of the attention weights, we compute the mean of the absolute values of the weights across all heads and layers.
+The results, displayed in Fig.~\ref{fig:attention_maps}b, reveal a systematic trend: the mean interaction between patches (representing groups of spins in this context) exhibits a regular decay as the relative distance between patches increases.
+Interestingly, this mean attention map encodes also the rotational symmetry of the model, which is not imposed in the weights, whereas individual attention maps do not exhibit this feature (see Fig.~\ref{fig:attention_maps}a).
+These observations are fully consistent with the findings of Ref.~\cite{queries_keys}, in which analytical results establish a direct link between attention weights and correlations among spins.